 There are many places for hiking available in Bedford County.
 If you are staying at the Springs, you can explore their beautiful property on one of many trails.
 Everything from a leisurely walk to a challenging fitness hike on their 25 miles of hiking trails.

 Trout is plentiful in Bedford County.
 There are many places to put in a line and fish the day away.
 Fishing equipment is available for rent at the Tally Ho Sport Shop.
 You must have a Pennsylvania fishing license.

 Pay Your Respects At The Flight 93 National Memorial

-Just 30 miles east of Bedford, the Flight 93 National Memorial commemorates the unforgettable day in our nation's history when passengers and crew aboard Flight 93 stopped an intended attack on the U.S. capital.
+Just 30 miles west of Bedford, the Flight 93 National Memorial commemorates the unforgettable day in our nation's history when passengers and crew aboard Flight 93 stopped an intended attack on the U.S. capital.
 Allow half a day for this activity.